-Both flying ants vs termites can wreak havoc in our indoor and outdoor spaces.
-They appear as swarms of flying insects especially at night.
+Both flying ants vs. termites can wreak havoc in our indoor and outdoor spaces.
+They appear as swarms of flying insects, especially at night.

-Flying Ants vs. Termites – In-Depth Comparison?
+Flying Ants vs. Termites – In-Depth Pest Control

 Flying ants and termites appear to look alike from an outward perspective.
 But a closer look will portray some notable differences in their physical appearance.